fjahr/lightning-mw/05-onchain.md

 A local node:
   - if the commitment transaction HTLC output is spent using the payment
   preimage:
-    - MUST extract the payment preimage from the HTLC-success transaction input witness.
+    - MUST extract the payment preimage from the HTLC-success transaction.
       - Note: the output is considered *irrevocably resolved*.
   - if the commitment transaction HTLC output has *timed out* AND NOT been *resolved*:
-    - MUST *resolve* the output, by spending it to a convenient address.
+    - MUST *resolve* the output.
   - for any committed HTLC that does NOT have an output in this commitment
   transaction:
     - once the commitment transaction has reached reasonable depth: